Last updated on July 18th, 2022 at 01:12 pm

-In the modern world, the lower the price, the greater the real cost.
-Only we don’t really look at the actual cost, because we don’t have a convenient way to measure it in every day life.
+This week, I was thinking about how, in the modern world, the lower the product price, the greater the real cost.
+Only we don’t really look at the actual cost, because we don’t have a convenient way to measure it in everyday life.
 We’re used to looking at price, and so we equate price with cost.

 It’s a good thing, right?
 More people can afford socks because of industrialization.

 But industrialization is not free, far from it.
 It’s just that the costs of industrialization aren’t generally uppermost in people’s minds when they’re buying socks (or whatever).
 The price tag is the thing.
 Think about it, though.
 Here are just a few industrial costs that get run up as the price goes down.

 Industrial production of socks (or whatever) means people are not knitting socks (or whatever) for a living, which means fewer jobs and the loss of useful, practical skills.
 The ever-downward pressure on prices means the few people who still are directly involved in the making of socks are probably in China, causing money to leave our domestic economy.

 To keep prices down, production is centralized and socks are shipped, which has an environmental impact.

 And then you have the psychological implications, only one of which is the culture of disposability.
 Cheap Target socks made from synthetic materials litter the landfill because we don’t value them as much as we would a more expensive pair of hand-knitted socks.
 The only people I know who still possess the ability to darn socks are the people who knit them because they’re not about to throw away something they made just on account of a little ol’ hole in the toe.

 Lots of people already are, hence the persistently sluggish economy in which we find ourselves.
 And the costs are going to go up and up and up until we do something to rein them in.
 Thus, when we are buying our 3-for-$7 socks, the price may be right, but the cost is all wrong.